 Adoptee Beacon

-• Members are supported in practicing compassionate assertiveness and understanding how to maintain boundaries with extended family and shared communities.
+• Practice compassionate assertiveness and learn strategies to maintain boundaries with extended family and communities;

 Cost: $290*